tashigg/foxmq/README.md

 ## NOTICE

 This software is provided free of charge for evaluation purposes only.
-You may not dissemble, redistribute, repackage or resell this software in any manner, including hosting it as a service.
+You may not disassemble, redistribute, repackage or resell this software in any manner, including hosting it as a service.
 Tashi Network Pte Ltd retains all rights.

 This software and any related documentation is provided "AS IS" without warranty of any kind, express or implied,